1. PURPOSE and SCOPE

-- Healthcare professionals: full name, date of birth, address, telephone number, fax number, email address and mobile phone number; identification number; banking data necessary to make payments to data subject; contract terms, invoices and payment-related information, professional licenses, and certificates, work experience, position, professional membership, place of work, qualification, education, professional training, publications, awards, clinical trial experience, information on specialty and subspecialty; and user data, including personal data required to provide healthcare professionals access to web portals, including but not limited to IP address and user login name.
+- Healthcare professionals: full name, date of birth, address, telephone number, fax number, email address and mobile phone number; identification number; banking data necessary to make payments to the data subject; contract terms, invoices and payment-related information, professional licenses, and certificates, work experience, position, professional membership, place of work, qualification, education, professional training, publications, awards, clinical trial experience, information on specialty and subspecialty; and user data, including personal data required to provide healthcare professionals access to web portals, including but not limited to IP address and user login name.

 - Study subjects: initials, study subject’s code, date of birth, age, gender, ethnicity, race.
 Additional information such as data related to medical history, health status, sexual life, medical evaluations can be collected based on the clinical trial protocol requirements.